 Copyright and intellectual property

-Some people believe there is no difference between taping a television show or using a service like Tivo or a DVR to record it for later viewing, and downloading a copy of a television show from the Internet.
-There are several important differences, however, which may make the downloading a violation of copyright.
-Some people believe that, if they own a DVD of a film or television show, they can then download a copy legally under any circumstance.
-However, unless such copying has been authorized by the copyright holder or for some reason qualifies as a “fair use” under copyright law, the downloaded file is an infringing copy.
+There is an important distinction between accessing content through the channels the owner makes available, whether buying a DVD or through a Netflix subscription, and downloading additional copies of that content from the internet.
+Some people believe that, if they own a copy of a film or television show, they can then download a copy from the internet without infringing copyright.
+However, unless such copying has been authorized by the owner or for some reason qualifies as a “fair use” under copyright law, the downloaded file is an infringing copy.

 It is your responsibility to restrict access to others' proprietary information that you may place on-line.
 For example, most popular peer-to-peer file-sharing software used to transfer music, film, video and other files among users, requires users to set certain protections explicitly.
 If someone fails to do so, anyone on the Internet can access without permission all files stored on the person's hard drive, and copyright infringement occurs.
 Note that peer-to-peer file-sharing applications can establish shared space and share files without the intent or knowledge of the less-technologically sophisticated user.
 Although it is the responsibility of the user of such software to take proper precautions, it also is abusive to exploit the opportunity such a lapse may present.

 It also is a violation of copyright to allow unauthorized uploads of copyrighted material you may have downloaded legally, via Netflix or similar service.